Career HubResume

 Buzzwords that can hurt you on a resume are those that are vague, overly used, or subjective.
 These can make your resume seem unoriginal or lack concrete evidence of your abilities.

-To remove buzzwords and clichés from your resume, focus on using specific, action-oriented language that clearly describes your achievements.
-Quantify your resume bullets with numbers and metrics where possible, and tailor your resume to highlight skills and experiences relevant to the job you're applying for.
+To remove clichés and buzzwords from your resume, use specific, impact-focused language that specifically details your accomplishments.
+Try to quantify your bullet points with numbers and metrics wherever you can, and be sure to customize your resume to highlight the most important skills and experiences for the job you're applying for.

 Becca Dershowitz